CET to SYDNEY Time Converter

 Teams in CET (Paris) (France) and Sydney (Australia) deal with a 8-hour gap that pushes their working days apart.
 Real-time meetings always require someone to stretch outside the standard 9–5.

-CET (Paris) at 08:00 maps to 16:00 in Sydney — 1h before working hours in Paris.
+A 08:00 meeting in CET (Paris) means 16:00 in Sydney (1h before working hours in Paris).

-CET (Paris) at 09:00 maps to 17:00 in Sydney — 1h after working hours in Sydney.
+A 09:00 meeting in CET (Paris) means 17:00 in Sydney (1h after working hours in Sydney).

-CET (Paris) at 07:00 maps to 15:00 in Sydney — 2h before working hours in Paris.
+A 07:00 meeting in CET (Paris) means 15:00 in Sydney (2h before working hours in Paris).

 Since there is no natural overlap, the options above represent the most balanced compromise, minimizing out-of-hours inconvenience for both sides.